-Engagements are logged and monitored using a third-party software (Esgaia).
-Proxy voting takes place using an external platform (ISS).
-Engagement activities form part of the annual evaluation process of the investment teams.
+Engagements are logged and monitored using a third-party software.
+Proxy voting takes place using an external platform.

 Reports about voting and engagement are provided to the investment committee meetings and to board meetings.
-Voting and engagement data is part of the annual Sustainable Investment Report, the annual PRI reporting, and the annual follow-up disclosures under the SFDR.
+Voting and engagement data are disclosed through the annual Sustainable Investment Report, PRI reports, and the annual periodical disclosures under the SFDR.